Bardolph-Automation-Inc/bardolph/docs/language.rst

 Timing Color Changes
 ====================
-Scripts can contain time delays and durations, both of which are are expressed in milliseconds.
+Scripts can contain time delays and durations, both of which are are expressed in seconds.
 A time delay designates the amount of time to wait before transmitting the next command to the lights.
 The duration value is passed through to the bulbs, and its interpretation is defined by the `LIFX API <https://lan.developer.lifx.com>`_.
 Basically, by setting a duration, you determine how long it should take the bulb to transition to its new state.
 For example::

-  off all time 5000 duration 2000 on all off "Table"
+  off all time 5 duration 1.5 on all off "Table"

 This will:

 #.
 Immediately turn off all lights instantaneously.
 #.
-Wait 5,000 ms.
+Wait 5 seconds.
 #.
-Turn on all the lights, but ramp up the brightness over a period of 2,000 ms.
+Turn on all the lights, but ramp up the brightness over a period of 1.5 seconds.
 #.
-Wait 5,000 ms. again.
+Wait 5 seconds again.
 #.
-Dim down the light named "Table" over a period of 2,000 ms. until it is off.
+Dim down the light named "Table" over a period of 1.5 seconds until it is off.

+The underlying API has a precision down to milliseconds.
+For example, all digits are significant in a `time` parameter of `1.234`.

 As mentioned above, the existing values for `time` and `duration` are re-used with each command.
 In this example, `time` is set only